Nicola-Taddei/Ev3_robot/src/README.md

 # Source code
-The entire code, programmed following an OOP paradigm, is based on the class 'Robot'.
+The entire code, programmed following an OOP paradigm, is based on the class <code>Robot</code>.